-The new building will not exceed the height of any existing Canberra Hospital building.
-A concept design for the facility has been completed and the detailed designs will be developed during 2019 and 2020 in consultation with key stakeholders and clinicians.
+The new facility will not exceed the height of any existing building on the Canberra Hospital campus.
+A concept design for the facility has been completed and the detailed designs will be developed during 2020 in consultation with key stakeholders, clinicians and the community.

-A high level of attention will be paid to minimising noise and construction-related disturbances that may impact on the well-being of patients and neighbouring residents.
-At a minimum, all site preparation and construction will be subject to the Environment Protection Act 1997 and Environment Protection Regulation 2005 aiming to protect people from excessive noise.
+A high level of attention will be paid to minimising noise and construction-related disturbances that may impact on the wellbeing of patients and neighbouring residents.
+At a minimum, all site preparation and construction will be subject to the Environment Protection Act 1997 and Environment Protection Regulation 2005 aimed at protecting people from excessive noise.

 As the SPIRE Project progresses, Canberra residents will be kept informed through a variety of means including updates on the Major Projects Canberra website: www.act.gov.au/majorprojectscanberra, the Our Canberra newsletter, leaflet drops and information forums.
 Enquiries may be directed to SPIRE@act.gov.au.
-You can also register to receive project updates via the subscription button on this page.

 Access to car parking at the Canberra Hospital is acknowledged as an ongoing concern for patients, visitors and staff.
 ACT Health, together with Canberra Health Services, is currently exploring options to support increased access to parking on or near the hospital site.
 Further information regarding parking will become available as plans progress.

-The Hospital’s Emergency Department (ED) will be in the new building.
+Canberra Hospital’s Emergency Department (ED) will be relocated with the SPIRE Project.
 Once the facility is operational, the existing ED will close.
-The helipad, currently adjacent to Building 12, will also be re-located to the top of the new building which will ensure rapid access to the ED.
+The helipad, currently adjacent to Building 12, will also be relocated to the top of the new building which will ensure rapid access to the ED.

-New accommodation will be found for the Sexual Health and Child at Risk Health Unit services currently operating in Building 5.
-Consultation with staff and users is currently underway to assist in identifying suitable office and clinical spaces.
+New accommodation will be found for the Sexual Health, Child at Risk Health Unit services and other Canberra Hospital functions currently operating in Building 5.
 Further information will be available as planning progresses.